nushankodikara/dokeep/README.md

 ## Docker Deployment

-This is the recommended way to run Dokeep, as it encapsulates all services and dependencies into managed containers.
+This is the recommended way to run Dokeep.

 ### Prerequisites

 -   Docker & Docker Compose
 -   **Ollama:** The LLM service requires the [Ollama desktop application](https://ollama.com/) to be running on the host machine.

-Make sure all prerequisites are installed and running before proceeding.

 ### Configuring the Ollama Host

 The LLM service connects to the Ollama instance running on your host machine.
 The default URL is set to `http://host.docker.internal:11434`.
-If your Ollama instance is running on a different address or port, you can change the `OLLAMA_HOST` environment variable in the `docker-compose.yml` and `docker-compose.local.yaml` files.
+If your Ollama instance is running on a different address, you can change the `OLLAMA_HOST` environment variable in the `docker-compose.yml` and `docker-compose.local.yaml` files.

 ### Running for Local Development